Accessibility Statement

 We tested our main website platform, available at www.wimborne.gov.uk

-We also run monthly and quarterly reports to identify and address accessibility issues.
+We also run monthly quarterly compliance reports